SNTag/blog-hugo/content/post/2020-10-30-generating-custom-raspberry-pi-images.md

-**I want to repeat that I wrote this to add onto the details in [the original post](http://kmdouglass.github.io/posts/create-a-custom-raspbian-image-with-pi-gen-part-1/) that introduced me to pi-gen.** The original post did not make use of some very handy options available to set up a variety of features.
+**I want to repeat that I wrote this to add onto the details in [the original post](http://kmdouglass.github.io/posts/create-a-custom-raspbian-image-with-pi-gen-part-1/) that introduced me to pi-gen.** The original post did not make use of some very handy options available to set up a variety of features which inspired this post.
 It is even easier to make an image than the original post makes it seem.

 The pi-gen software is easy and incredibly useful.
 Pi-gen is the tool used to generate the official raspbian images, so you can be confident that it works.
 I recommend the first-time user to jump to